karchan33/transformerbattle/README.md

                     "skill": 9
                 }

-#Sample input for sending the IDs to battle
+Sample input for sending the IDs to battle

                 {
                     "transformerIds": [1,2]
                 }

 Input to delete a transformer is the ID of the transformer as a path variable.

+Note: Application uses in-memory database, so the data will be lost once the server is stopped.
+DB console could be accessed at http://localhost:8080/transformersbattle/h2db